 This webinar was presented in partnership with ASEE (American Society for Engineering Education) and as part of AIChE's Diversity & Inclusion initiative, which includes an initiative for LGBTQ+ Engineers and their allies.

-This webinar is now archived.
 Registration is limited and is handled by ASEE.
 Upon clicking the register button, you'll be prompted to create a free account or login to ASEE to access the archives.

 Also, check out the Level 2 workshop.